codacy/docs/docs/repositories-configure/removing-your-repository.md

     ![Removing your repository](images/repository-remove.png)<!--TODO PLUTO-772 Update screenshot-->

     !!! note
-        For added security, after you remove the repository from Codacy you can delete the webhooks and SSH keys related to this Codacy repository from your Git provider to prevent their reuse.<!--TODO PLUTO-772 Update note for GH-->
+        For added security, after you remove the repository from Codacy you can delete the webhooks and SSH keys (GitLab and Bitbucket only) related to this Codacy repository from your Git provider to prevent their reuse.